Korean Wedding Traditions

 - Rise without furniture assistance (this is where those squats pay off)

 Regional variations add complexity.
-Seoul bows tend toward efficiency-down, hold, up, done.
+Seoul bows tend toward efficiency, down, hold, up, done.
 Gyeongsang Province expects theatrical precision.
 Jeolla Province bows involve subtle hand flourishes.
-One Busan groom practiced for months, achieving bows so perfect his mother-in-law cried.
+Busan grooms who practice for months can achieve bows so perfect their mothers-in-law cry.

 That Moment When Grandparents Become Fruit-Throwing Champions

 Nothing prepares you for watching your dignified in-laws transform into carnival game operators.
-During pyebaekpyeh-baek, parents throw jujubesjoo-joo-behdates and chestnuts at the bride’s spread hanbok skirt while shouting blessings, predictions, and occasionally stock tips.
+During pyebaek, parents throw jujubesjoo-joo-beh (dates) and chestnuts at the bride’s spread hanbok skirt while shouting blessings, predictions, and occasionally stock tips.

 The game rules are simple, the execution chaos: